cloudinary-training/cld-cli-intro/README.md

-# Cheatsheet: Introduction to Cloudinary CLI
+# Cheat Sheet: Introduction to Cloudinary CLI

-This cheatsheet is meant for students involved with the “Introduction to Cloudinary’s CLI” course.
+This cheat sheet is meant for students involved with the “Introduction to Cloudinary’s CLI” course.
 If you are not already a student, you can enroll at [training.cloudinary.com](https://training.cloudinary.com).
-Each part of the cheatsheet corresponds with the [slides](https://cloudinary-res.cloudinary.com/image/upload/v1590770686/training/Introduction_to_Cloudinary_s_CLI_-_Course_Slides.pdf) used in the course.
+Each part of the cheat sheet corresponds with the [slides](https://cloudinary-res.cloudinary.com/image/upload/v1590770686/training/Introduction_to_Cloudinary_s_CLI_-_Course_Slides.pdf) used in the course.

 ---